guptv93/saycam-metric-learning/README.md

 `./data_util/custom_dataset.py` contains the custom DataSet class.
 It returns a tuple consisting of three tensors: (i) a minibatch of anchor frames (ii) corresponding positive frames (iii) class labels (video numberings).
 It can work with the following data types:

 1. PIL files : The data is organized in pytorch's ImageFolder format.
-Each video has its own folder and the frames are named by their video timestamps.
+Each video has its own folder and the frames are image files (jpg, png, etc.) in that folder.
+File names should follow temporal ordering in the video.
 2. NPY files : Each video is converted into its own Numpy array of format `NxHxWxC`and placed in the root data folder.
 The frames are arranged timewise.

-You can divide your videos into multiple mini videos of the same time frame.
-A pair of frames from the same video will act as (anchor frame, positive frame) pair.
-The `len` method of this DataSet class returns the number of such mini videos in the dataset.
+You can divide your videos into multiple mini-videos of smaller time-frames.
+A pair of frames from the same mini-video will act as a (anchor frame, positive frame) pair.
+The `len` method of this DataSet class returns the number of such mini-videos in the dataset.

 `./data_util/custom_sampler.py` contains the custom Sampler class.
-It is used to sample from a dataset of videos, so it uses a tuple of two integers for indexing.
+It is used to sample from the dataset of videos, so it uses a tuple of two integers for indexing.
 The first integer gives the video number and the second integer gives the frame number.

-`./test_upstream.ipynb` contains a toy example for learning embeddings for MNIST digits in 2D/3D metric space.
-Though the dataset used in this example is not a video dataset, you can think of it as consisting 10 different videos each made up of images of a particular digit in 0-9.
+`./test_upstream.ipynb` contains a toy example for learning embeddings (using temporal constrastive loss) for MNIST digits in 2D/3D metric space.
+Though the dataset used in this example is not a video dataset, you can think of it as consisting 10 different videos each made up of images of a particular digit from 0 to 9.

-`./test_downstream.ipynb` trains a linear classifier on top of a frozen feature extractor trained with temporal contrastive loss (upstream task).
+`./test_downstream.ipynb` trains a linear classifier on top of a frozen feature extractor.
+The feature extractor is trained by the upstream task using temporal constrastive loss.